-Israel 'intercepts' Syrian warplane as Golan frontier heats up
+Israel shoots down Syrian warplane as Golan frontier heats up

 Israel worries that Syrian President Bashar al-Assad might try to defy the demilitarization regime or allow his Iranian and Lebanese Hezbollah reinforcements to deploy near the Golan.

-The intensifying Israeli-Syrian tensions have prompted intercession by Moscow, which sent its top diplomat and top general on Monday for talks with Israeli Prime Minister Benjamin Netanyahu.
+The raised Israeli-Syrian tensions have prompted intercession by Moscow, which sent its foreign minister, Sergei Lavrov, and top general on Monday for talks with Israeli Prime Minister Benjamin Netanyahu.
 Israeli officials said Netanyahu rebuffed as insufficient a Russian offer to keep Iranian forces 100 km (62 miles) from the Golan lines.

+Also on Monday, Reuters witnesses on the southern edge of the Israeli-occupied Golan saw numerous warplanes and helicopters in the skies over Syrian territory.

+The aircraft were dropping bombs, apparently as part of a Russian-backed Syrian government push into areas previously held by anti-government forces.

+In February, an Israeli F-16 jet was brought down by Syrian anti-aircraft fire.

+That warplane crashed in northern Israel while returning from a bombing raid on what Israel said was an Iranian military installation in Syria.
+Both pilots ejected and were injured, one critically.

-Writing by Dan Williams; editing by John Stonestreet, William Maclean
+Additional reporting by Stephen Farrell; Writing by Dan Williams; editing by William Maclean and Angus MacSwan